Recent UCI Alumna Went from Soft-Spoken Scholar

-Menglu was in the first public speaking course that was offered by the Graduate Division.
-Not only did this experience blossom into many other science communications opportunities for her, but she credits these courses for helping her to achieve greater success both academically and personally and transitioning her from soft-spoken to confident.
+Menglu was in the first public speaking class that was offered by the Graduate Division.
+Not only did this experience blossom into many other science communications opportunities for her, but she credits these classes for helping her to achieve greater success both academically and personally and transitioning her from soft-spoken to confident.

 “Having this professional skill set gave me a distinct advantage when I applied for fellowships, awards, and jobs,” she says.
 “These courses were invaluable experiences that I used as the foundation for my professional and personal success.
 Through these courses I discovered that I am more than just a scientist and helped me to see that I could integrate my science expertise as a leader, as a teammate, and as an effective communicator.”